-Darrah is artistic director of the ONE Festival, where he is “expanding the boundaries of the operatic form” (The Wall Street Journal) by framing opera in a context that is both inclusive and relevant while establishing a first of its kind operatic artist residency for myriad artists in the genre.
-He is also committed to training the next generation of performers as Creative Director of Music Academy of the West’s Vocal Institute in Santa Barbara, California and is on the opera faculty of the UCLA Herb Alpert School of Music and the production design faculty of the UCLA School of Theater, Film and Television.
+Darrah is also currently Artistic Director of the annual ONE Festival, where he is “expanding the boundaries of the operatic form” (The Wall Street Journal) by framing opera in a context that is both inclusive, diverse and relevant while establishing a first of its kind artist residency for artists in the genre.
+He is committed to training the next generation of performers as Creative Director of Music Academy of the West’s Vocal Institute in Santa Barbara, California and is on the opera faculty of the UCLA Herb Alpert School of Music and the production design faculty of the UCLA School of Theater, Film and Television.